-Rental income from investment property earned under an operating lease is recognised in the Statement of Comprehensive Income on a straight-line basis over the term of the lease.
+Rental income from investment property earned under an operating lease is recognised in the Statement of Profit or Loss and Other Comprehensive Income on a straight-line basis over the term of the lease.
 Initial direct costs incurred in negotiating and arranging an operating lease are added to the carrying amount of the leased asset and recognised on a straight-line basis over the lease term.